 - Length of time away from home when adopting a puppy: Setting adopters up for success is something that we take seriously.
 We need to make sure that if you are adopting a puppy, you have a plan set in place to allow the puppy to be let out at least every 3 hours to facilitate house training.

 - Adopting a puppy: When adopting a puppy that is not yet of age to be altered, the adopter is required to sign an agreement to get the puppy spayed or neutered when they reach the appropriate age.
-This will be performed at Warrior Dog Rescue’s approved spay/neuter veterinarians at no charge to the adopter or may be completed at the adopter’s veterinarian at the cost of the adopter.
-Evidence of the completed alteration will be required as per the contract.
+You will also be required to provide proof of alteration by the date contained on the adoption contract.
+Once you provide this proof, Warrior Dog Rescue will reimburse you $100 towards the cost of the procedure.